January 18, 2021

 The main objective of database normalization is to eliminate redundancy, minimize data modification errors, and simplify the query process.

 Data normalization is an essential process for professionals that deal with large amounts of data.
 For example, crucial business practices such as lead generation, AI and ML automation, and data-driven investing all rely on large sums of data and relational database records.
 If the database is not organized and normalized, something as small as one deletion in a data cell can set off a sequence of errors for other cells throughout the database.
-Essentially, in the same way as data quality accounts for the accuracy of information, data normalization accounts for the organization of said information.
+Essentially, in the same way as data quality accounts for the accuracy of the information, data normalization accounts for the organization of said information.

 While database normalization may seem conflated with computer jargon, you’d be surprised how many professionals utilize the normalization process.
 Essentially, all software-as-a-service (SaaS) users can benefit from database normalization.
 This includes people that regularly parse, read, and write data, such as, data analysts, investors, and sales and marketing experts.